 Does Brass Tarnish?

 The answer to this question is a definitive yes.
 All metals, when exposed to oxygen, will eventually tarnish and will require polishing to make them gleam again.
 But what is tarnish?
-Tarnish is a thin layer of corrosion on metals—a chemical reaction (oxidation, to be exact) between a metal and non-metal.
+Tarnish is a thin layer of corrosion on metals—a chemical reaction between a metal and non-metal.

 Tarnish can appear on brass as a dull, black film or coating and can even take on a bluish or greenish patina called verdigris.
 At first, your brass object loses its original sheen and begins to haze into a dull, misty appearance.
 If it’s allowed to sit too long and isn’t polished, the tarnish will thicken to a point where it is difficult to remove.
 While some people may like the look of overly tarnished brass, dull-looking fixtures and decor can disrupt your home’s aesthetic.